S3-working-group/s3-practical-guide/slides.md

 ---

-## A typical Governance Meeting structure includes:
+## A typical Governance Meeting includes:

-* **Opening Round**: attune with each other and to the purpose of the group
+* opening round: attune with each other and to the driver of the group
-* Administrative Matters
+* administrative matters
-    * consent to last minutes, dates,
+    * consent to last minutes, date for next meeting, etc.
     * check for last-minute agenda items and consent to agenda
+* agenda items
+* meeting evaluation: reflect on your interactions, celebrate successes and share suggestions for improvement.
-* Agenda Items
+* closing

+---

+## Typical agenda items include

 * any short reports
 * evaluation of existing agreements due review
 * new matters requiring decisions to be made, including:
     * understanding and agreeing on situations that require attention
     * forming proposals and making agreements
     * creating and defining new roles and teams
     * reviewing existing roles and teams
     * selecting people to roles
-* Closing: evaluation of the meeting process and acknowledge achievements and any challenges encountered and addressed